ayonli/jsext/README.md

 conflicts, it returns a `Queue` instance that we can push data into.

 `bufferSize` is the maximum capacity of the underlying channel, once reached, the push operation will block until there is new space available.
-Bu default, this option is not set and use a non-buffered channel instead.
+By default, this option is not set and use a non-buffered channel instead.

 **Example**